bokkypoobah/InvestFeedCrowdsaleAudit/README.md

     and the crowdsale owners can extend the crowdsale closing date to any point in the future.

   * Investors may decide to wait nearer to the end of the crowdsale to invest, but the owners can suddenly close down the crowdsale.

+* This crowdsale contract moves all investor contributions straight into the crowdsale team's multisig wallet.
+If the minimum funding goal is not reached, investors will only be able to claim their refunds IF the crowdsale team moves all original funds back from the multisig into the crowdsale contract.
+See `Crowdsale.loadRefund()`.

 <br />